wp-plugins/chatmeim-mini/readme.txt

-=== Chatme.im Mini ===
+=== ChatMe Mini ===
 Contributors: camaran
 Donate link: http://www.chatme.im
-Tags: chat, jabber, jappix, mini, xmpp
-Requires at least: 3.8
+Tags: chat, jabber, jappix, mini, xmpp, chatme Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 2.1.1
+Stable tag: 2.1.2

-This plugin add the javascript code for Chatme.im mini a Jabber/XMPP group chat for your WordPress.
+This plugin add the javascript code for ChatMe Mini a Jabber/XMPP group chat for your WordPress.

 == Description ==

-This plugin add the javascript code for Chatme.im mini a Jabber/XMPP group chat for your WordPress.
+This plugin add the javascript code for ChatMe Mini a Jabber/XMPP group chat for your WordPress.
 It's a facebook-like chat based on Jabber/XMPP.

 For more information, check out [chatme.im](http://chatme.im/) and [webchat](https://webchat.chatme.im/).